Sticking brakes is something that probably every car owner will experience at least once in their lifetime.

-However, some other more rare things could cause a sticking brake caliper, so let’s take a look at these also.
-Here is a more detailed list of the 7 most common causes of a sticky brake caliper:
+However, some other rare things could cause a sticking brake caliper, so let’s take a look at these also.
+Here is a more detailed list of the seven most common causes of a sticky brake caliper:

 The brake caliper pistons have a rubber boot around them to prevent dust and other particles from coming into the brake system.

 It is quite common for this boot to get damaged, and water and other dust will come into the piston.
 This will cause the piston to start rusting, and finally, it will stop moving completely – which will cause the brake pads to get stuck against the brake disc.

 Check for any damages around the caliper boot and try to lift it a little bit to see if you can see any rust.